debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 The `FINAL_FRAME` was the last packet in a frame transmission, so the packet that's length 271 a few images above would have that branch value.
 The `P_FRAME2` value appeared in packets that were length 1130 but there were some additional fields that made the packet slightly longer.
 They still had the P-Frame header though, so looking into them further wasn't worth the time.

 Now all that was left was running the parser and generating the video.
 Apparently the appended bytes don't need run through ffmpeg and it can just be renamed to .mp4, but it was still done initially anyways.
 After running it through ffpmeg a real playable video popped out!
-We could nopw play video sent from the ebo by capturing, decoding, and stripping the bytes from packets.
+We could now play video sent from the ebo by capturing, decoding, and stripping the bytes from packets.

 <p style="text-align:center;"><iframe width="420" height="315" src="/assets/enabot_part2/video.mp4" frameborder="0" allowfullscreen></iframe></p>